How to Use Facebook Groups to Market Your Business

 3. Give me your best email address and I’ll send you _____!
 (Free gift, lead magnet, etc.)

 The downside to question three is that you have to copy and paste the email address into your CRM before you approve their request or else it is gone forever.
-However, there is an awesome new Chrome Extension called Group Convert that can pull those emails into a spreadsheet for your automatically!
+However, there is an awesome new Chrome Extension called Group Leads that can pull those emails into a spreadsheet and then automatically add them to your CRM!

 Have a welcome video pinned